Green Business Practices

 Other energy-saving measures may involve data and software, says Harold Gubnitsky, president and chief strategy officer at ProcessMAP, a provider of cloud-based enterprise software solutions based in south Florida.
 “When building a business plan to pair environmental responsibility with profit, it’s important to ensure you are equipped with proper tracking tools to report your data to multiple constituents.”
 That not only includes management but potentially investors as well who are concerned about sustainability.

-If you’re looking for help from OUC, Burns stresses that incentive programs and tools can help you make eco-friendly improvements.
+If you’re looking for help from OUC, incentive programs and tools can help you make eco-friendly improvements.
 “Our customers should know that we offer free energy and water assessments for their businesses.
 We do the assessment and give you a prioritized list that’s tailored specifically to you, your business and your operation.”
 This survey covers heating and air-conditioning systems, water heaters along with lighting and insulation.
 OUC also offers a $250 utility credit for companies that participate in its Small Business Efficiency pilot program.
 Aside from help mapping out an eco-friendly business strategy, OUC auditors will provide information on efficiency rebates and incentive programs.

 If you want to start the process with your own research, the new Business Energy Advisor section of the OUC website covers 18 business models, including small and mid-sized companies.
 See how energy savings can be smart business at www.ouc.bizenergyadvisor.com